melissa0108/My-SQL-Projects/README.md

 # My-SQL-Projects
-These are the solutions of some the exercise problems from the SQL course at Khan Academy. https://www.khanacademy.org/computing/computer-programming/sql
+These are the solutions of some the exercise problems from the SQL course I completed at Khan Academy. https://www.khanacademy.org/computing/computer-programming/sql